grafana/loki/docs/sources/operations/request-validation-rate-limits.md

 ## `max_label_names_per_series`

 If a sample is submitted with more labels than Loki has been configured to allow, it will be rejected with the `max_label_names_per_series` reason.
+Note that 'series' is the same thing as a 'stream' in Loki - the 'series' term is a legacy name.

 This value can be modified globally in the [`limits_config`](https://grafana.com/docs/loki/latest/configuration/#limits_config) block, or on a per-tenant basis in the [runtime overrides](https://grafana.com/docs/loki/latest/configuration/#runtime-configuration-file) file.
 This error can be solved by increasing the `max_label_names_per_series` value.
 The stream to which the offending sample (i.e. the one with too many label names) belongs will be returned in the body of the HTTP response.